thirumalaics/2024_learning_vault/Designing Data intensive applications/Unicode - attempt 2.md

 	- there are a bunch of other ways of encoding Unicode
 		- there is UTf-7, which is a lot like utf-8 but guarantees that the high bit will always be zero
 		- there is UCS-4, which stores each code point in 4 bytes
-			- every single code point can be stored in the same number
+			- every single code point can be stored in the same number of bytes
 	- unicode code points can be encoded in any old-school encoding scheme, too
 		- we can encode in ASCII or OEM etc..
 		- but with one catch that some of the letters might not show up if there is no equivalent for the unicode code point we are trying to represent in the encoding